Become a FARR-Certified Recovery Residence

 -

-Before your provisional certificate expires, a field assessor will contact you.
+Before your provisional certificate expires, a Regional Coordinator will contact you.

 Assessment Details.
 FARR will: